lumina-ai-inc/benchmark/README.md

 ## `.env`

- We set up API keys, postgres and redis and config for the benchmark in this file.
+ We set up API keys, postgres, redis, and config for the benchmark in this file.
 You should make a `.env` file at the root of the repo with these variables.
 We use the `config.py` file to access these variables, and the `.env` file to set them.
 The `python-dotenv` package is used to load the environment variables from the .env file.
 These include:

    - REDIS_URL
    - PG_DB_NAME